 - Identify research subjects – by using research subject registration forms to notify registration/billing staff of procedures that will be covered by the research fund.
 Other ways to identify subjects are to provide a research card to the subject to present at registration or display a sign at the registration desk asking patients to let registration know if they are in a research study.

 - Perform regular fiscal monitoring – to ensure that research procedures are reconciled and completed procedures billed appropriately, and in a timely manner.

 - Have good documentation practices – by making sure your documentation is transparent and can withstand an audit.
 Any changes or corrections must accompany documentation about why something occurred and what was done to correct the error.

-The Clinical Research Service (CRS) Finance Core can assist you with the above, such as developing a budget, billing grid, performing an MCA, and creating a process map for your study.
+The Clinical Trials Office (CTO) Finance can assist you with the above, such as developing a budget, billing grid, performing an MCA, and creating a process map for your study.
 They can also assist with research billing issues.